Montreuil, Seine-Saint-Denis

-Montreuil ([mɔ̃tʁœj]), sometimes unofficially referred to as Montreuil-sous-Bois ([mɔ̃tʁœj su bwa]), is a commune in the eastern suburbs of Paris, France.
+Montreuil ([mɔ̃tʁœj]), also known unofficially as Montreuil-sous-Bois ([mɔ̃tʁœj su bwa]), is a commune in the eastern suburbs of Paris, France.
 It is located 6.6 km from the centre of Paris, in the Seine-Saint-Denis department and in the Métropole du Grand Paris.
 With a population of 111,367 as of 2020, Montreuil is the third most populous suburb of Paris after Boulogne-Billancourt and Saint-Denis.
 It is located north of Paris's Bois de Vincennes (in the 12th arrondissement), on the border with Val-de-Marne.